For larger ranching operations, see our section on protecting livestock.

 Lions can jump more than fifteen feet so a sturdy roof is mandatory to insure your livestock is safe.
 If it snows or storms heavily in the winter, MLF recommends a wooden roof that can handle a snow load.
 Close off large gaps to keep your furry ones safe and dry inside.
 Consider installing mesh or a screen over openings in the eves to keep out small rodents.

-The Mountain Lion Foundation has designed and built two styles of lion-proof small livestock enclosures.
+The Mountain Lion Foundation has designed and built three styles of lion-proof small livestock enclosures.
 One is designed for snow loads, while the other works in warmer climates and can be moved.
-The permanent enclosure can be built for less than $1,500 and the mobile enclosure for less than $500.
+Our most recent enclosure can be built for around $600 in 2016.